zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 >
 > Example 2: An "bar.xa SOA" query to a name server for "xa".

-6. If the *Parent Found* set is non-empty then do:
+6. If the *Parent NS IP* set is non-empty then do:
-   1. Extract the name server IP list.
+   1. Extract the list of name server IP addresses.
    2. Return the following from the Method:
       1. The extracted list of name server IP addresses (parent zone name servers).
    3. Exit these procedures.

-7. If the *Parent Found* set is empty then do:
+7. If the *Parent NS IP* set is empty then do:
    1. Return the following from the Method:
       1. Undefined value.
 (Parent name severs cannot be determined.)
    2. Exit these procedures.